mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 The nest documentation (https://github.com/nestjs/nest) is invaluable for getting started.

-## Before running (locally)
+## Before running

 If you intend to use the dropzone field (demo'd in the update user page), then you need to do the below setups

-- Get the keyfile for the GCP with storage write access and place it in server directory
+- Get the keyfile for the GCP with storage write access and place it in server directory.
+File is named as `keyfile.json`.
-- Make sure the bucket config in server/config/default.json config is part of the same GCP with above keyfile access.
+- Make sure the bucket config in server/config/default.json config is part of the same GCP and the above keyfile will give the app write access to the bucket to write the upload attachments.
 - Dropzone upload field in Update user page is for demo purpose only and not actually persisted in User.
+Make necessary changes as needed depending on the schema requirement to persiste the attachment info (id and fileName).

+### To remove the upload from update user

+- Remove all reference to AttachmentInput & profile from mutation and the form, and also the reference to DropzoneField from Update.tsx in user module.
+- Remove all reference to Attachment and profile from user.graphqls (input, type and updateUser method specification)
+- No changes needed in DropzoneField
+- execute `npm run graphql`

+### Recommended usage.

+- Update the DropzoneField to use AttachmentInput from graphql instead of it's interface.
+- Interface is added to DropzoneField to make sure that the application doesn't fail if the user decided to remove the upload from upload user page.

 ## Running (locally)